danaildichev/PalWorldResourceCalculator/README.md

 - Use the inventory inputs to tell the app what you already have.
 - Then the app will tell you what you need to get to complete your goal.

+Supports in game items up to version 1.5.X for Steam and Game Pass.

 ## Initial Screen
 ![Initial screen](https://github.com/danaildichev/PalWorldResourceCalculator/blob/main/readme/01_initial.png)